singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 In some languages, arrays (often called lists in this case) are automatically resizable.
 The array or list will grow as you append items.
 In other languages, like Java, arrays are fixed length.
 The size is defined when you create the array.

 When you need an array-like data structure that offers dynamic resizing, you would usually use an ArrayList.
 An ArrayList is an array that resizes itself as needed while still providing O(1) access.
-A typical implementa­ tion is that when the array is full, the array doubles in size.
+A typical implementation is that when the array is full, the array doubles in size.
 Each doubling takes O(n) time, but happens so rarely that its amortized insertion time is still O(1).

 ```java
 1	ArrayList<String>  merge(String[]  words,   String[] more)  {